 “This is really exciting,” said Dian Carter, principal of Bishop McNamara High School.
 “We have worked so hard to maintain a level of excellence, which is a result of the collaboration between faculty, staff and students.”

 Carter is in her sixth year as principal of Bishop McNamara.
 Prior to that, she was an assistant principal there for two years.
-Over a more than three-decade career in education, Carter also spent nine years teaching at St. Ambrose Catholic School in Cheverly, Maryland.
+Over a more than three-decade career in education, Carter also spent nine years as the principal at St. Ambrose Catholic School in Cheverly, Maryland.

 “What our test scores reflect and what our students achieve here at Bishop McNamara is because of the efforts of our teachers in the classroom, and the desire of our students to succeed,” Carter said.